alexfreudenberg/miraculix/README.md

 # miraculix
-#### Efficient algebraic functions for statistical analysis of genomic data
+### Efficient algebraic functions for statistical analysis of genomic data
+Alexander Freudenberg, Martin Schlather, Jeremie Vandenplas

 *June 2023*

 ## Description
 miraculix is a C/CUDA library for mathematical operations on compressed genotype data.
 It provides highly efficient routines that can be used in statistical analyses of genomic information, e.g. genome-wide association studies, genomic breeding value estimation and population summary statistics.
 As such, it offers interfaces to allow integration into existing C utilities as well as interoperability with higher-level programming languages such as R, Julia or Fortran.

 Through its CUDA implementation, miraculix aims to open the high-performance computing capabilities of modern Nvidia GPUs to researchers and practitioners in the field of statistical genomics.
 To this end, miraculix uses and extends [Nvidia's CUTLASS (2.10)](https://github.com/NVIDIA/cutlass) library to enable efficient data movement on the GPU.
-[Experiments]() suggest that, for instance, genomic breeding value estimation benefits greatly from offloading bottlenecks to GPUs.
+[Experiments](./utils/benchmarks) suggest that, for instance, genomic breeding value estimation benefits greatly from offloading bottlenecks to GPUs.

 Previous versions of miraculix have been released as an R package on CRAN.
 However, CRAN's strict portability requirements have been shown to be too restrictive to maintain the code base while simultaneously assuring efficiency across instruction set architectures.
 Yet, many of the interfaces required for a smooth R integration are still present and can be compiled to a full R package.